GIT-MSK/PIZER0/README.md

 Projects currently in development to see what is possible with the RPI Zero 2 W.

+NB!
+This is a work in progress, none of the code is final and may be poorly written.

 ## Hardware used in this project:

 Raspberry Pi: [Pi Zero 2 W ](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/)